How to choose a regression testing strategy

 In my practice, I simply combine three different popular strategies.

 Any one of the existing regression testing strategies may be good, but in the real world the combination may be a better decision.
-We are assuming that first we test the change (fix) itself by running all related TC.

 1. Rerun the TC that have a high-risk or their failure results would affect the system from the business perspectives.